 On the topic of attractions, don’t worry, because there’s a ton of them (I feel like Stacey in the “Must Do Disney” video).
 While many regard Walt Disney World Resort as two full day parks and two half day parks, by contrast, Disneyland Resort is one two day park and one full day park.
 Seriously, the attraction line-up is really that solid at Disneyland Resort.

 This brings us to another important point.
-Because of the large and vocal Annual Passholder fan-base in California, and probably because of the parks’ proximity to prominent corporate offices, the California parks receive a lot of attention that Walt Disney World simply does not receive.
+Because of the large and vocal Annual Passholder fan-base in California, and probably because of the parks’ proximity to prominent corporate offices, the California parks receive a lot of little additions each year plus more attention to detail that together make a big difference.
 It’s rare to see broken effects and messy queues.
 Instead, the parks are incredibly clean, maintenance is excellent, and seasonal overlays and decorations are done with much more vigor and zest.
 Seriously, there are citrus-peels everywhere!

-If you compare the top two parks in Walt Disney World to the only two parks in Disneyland (the only fair comparison), the differences are staggering.
-Disneyland has substantially more attractions on a pound for pound basis, better dining options, and more of intrigue for the various holidays.
+If you compare the top two parks in Walt Disney World to the only two parks in Disneyland (the only fair comparison), the differences are interesting.
+While Walt Disney World is obviously larger, Disneyland has substantially more attractions on a park for park basis, arguably better dining options, and more of intrigue for the various holidays.
 While it may lack things like the Osborne Lights, Illuminations, or Flower & Garden Festival, it makes up for this with additional offerings like Space Mountain Ghost Galaxy, Haunted Mansion Holiday, it’s a small world holiday, World of Color – Winter Dreams, and Remember… Dreams Come True, which is easily the best fireworks show at a Magic Kingdom style park.

 In all honesty, though, comparing Disneyland and Walt Disney World isn’t that easy.
 It’s like comparing two of your children.
 Yeah, in the back of your mind, you secretly prefer one over the other (kidding, parents), but it’s a tough comparison because you love them both.
 It’s probably a comparison you shouldn’t even make since both resorts are so different.
 You simply need to experience both.